-Fred was joint top-scorer at the Confeds with five goals, and with the dress rehearsal having been an unrivalled success, he’s determined to retain his starring role at the main event.
+Fred was joint top-scorer at the Confederations Cup with five goals, and with the dress rehearsal having been an unrivaled success, he’s determined to retain his starring role at the main event.

-In order to do so, he’s targeting more trophies at club level.
-Since returning home from Lyon in 2009, his goals have helped catapult Flu from relegation candidates to league champions in 2010 and 2012.
+In order to do so, he’s targeting more trophies at the club level.
+Since returning home from Lyon in 2009, his goals have helped catapult Flu from a relegation candidate to league champion in 2010 and 2012.

 Fred's performances in the Fluminense shirt have earned him a number of suitors.
 He has never been one of football’s nomads and insists he is happy where he is, but admits he cannot rule out a potential return to Europe.

 “I’ve only played for four clubs.
 A lot of players much younger than me have already featured for 10 or 15 teams," he notes.

 “I have no reason to think about leaving.
 But I don’t know if one day president Peter [Siemsen] and Mr. Celso [chairman of Unimad, the sponsor responsible for paying the club’s top earners] will call me and say that there is an offer that can’t be turned down.”